 🔼Etymology of the name Sarai

-The name Sarai comes from the same word as the name Sarah, which means princess:
+The name Sarai comes from the same word as the name Sarah, which means princess or perhaps senate:

 The final letter י (yod) of the name Sarai gives the noun a possessive form, and would mean My Princess.